 September 2017 book launch

-Each time you use the Website, you signify your acceptance of this Agreement and any person you purport to represent.
+Each time you use the Website, you (including your school) signify your acceptance of this Agreement and any person you purport to represent.
 If you do not agree to be bound by this Agreement, do not access or use the Website or Content.

 No lawyer-client, advisory, fiduciary or other relationship is created by this Agreement or your use of the Website or the Content or your communication with Harris Rosen Professional Corporation by email or through the Website.

 The Website and the Content are for general informational purposes only.
-They are not intended to be legal or other professional advice or an opinion of any kind.
+They are not intended to be legal services or other professional advice or an opinion of any kind to private career colleges, ESL schools, private degree granters, private high schools or any other institutions or parties we have represented.
 You should seek appropriate, qualified professional before acting or omitting to act based upon any information in the Content or otherwise on the Website.

 The transmission of data or information over the internet or other forms of networks may not be secure., and is subject to possible loss, interception or alteration while in transit.
 Harris Rosen Professional Corporation cannot guarantee the security of any communication to or from the Website.
 Harris Rosen Professional Corporation does not assume any liability for any damage you may experience or costs you may incur as a result of any electronic transmissions over the internet, other forms of networks or otherwise while using the Website.